jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 You can select the group where the contact is at the top left of the page to narrow down the scope and find the contact address you need.

-1.14.4 How to sort out the information in “Contacts” into groups?
+1.14.4 How to sort out the information in "Contacts" into groups?

-Select the contact first, then click **Add to the Group** through “More” to add to the corresponding contact group (friends, relatives, workmates, net friends, etc.)
+Select the contact first, then click **Add to the Group** through "More" to add to the corresponding contact group (friends, relatives, workmates, net friends, etc.)

 1.14.5 How to create or delete a contact group?